TACC/coe-332-sp21/docs/week13/development.rst

 1. Edit some source code (e.g. add a new Flask route)
 2. Delete any running container with the old source code
-3. Re-build the image with `docker build`
+3. Re-build the image with ``docker build``
-4. Start up a new container with `docker run`
+4. Start up a new container with ``docker run``
 5. Test the new code / functionality
 6. Repeat

-This 6-step cycle is great for iterating on one of the three containers at a time.
-If two of the three are up and running, the other can usually be independently worked on.
+This 6-step cycle is great for iterating on each of the three containers independently, or all at once.
+However, watch out for potential error sources.

-Watch out for gotchas.
 For example if you take down the Redis container, a worker container that is in the middle of watching the queue may also go down and will need to be restarted (once a new Redis container is up).

-Docker-compose also provides

 Makefile
 --------